-There isn’t much scientific proof that indicates whether studying alone is better than studying in a group or vice versa.
-Rather, it really depends on the type of environment you best excel in.
+There isn’t much scientific evidence that indicates that one studying technique is better than the other.
+Rather, it depends on the type of environment you best excel in.
 Both study techniques have their advantages and disadvantages, so consider these factors when deciding how you are going to approach preparing for the bar exam.

 Additionally, if you tend to absorb more information by writing it down repeatedly, reading directly from your notes, or utilizing any other study habits that don’t require other people to be present, studying alone would probably work best for you.

-Though studying alone is an essential part of preparing for the bar exam, there are other study techniques to consider, specifically studying in groups.
 Studying with other people is kind of like being in class because you are able to hear what your peers have to say.
 When you’re in a group, you have the ability to bounce ideas off of one another, which is a great way to go over particularly complicated topics.
-Whenever you learn something, you’re going to interpret it a certain way.
+Everyone interprets information differently.
 Your perception of a situation could be completely different than someone else’s and being able to discuss those analyses with one another can help give you a better understanding of that topic.

-Being in a group allows you to test yourself by teaching others.
+Being in a group also allows you to test yourself by teaching others.
 As mentioned before, sometimes when you’re studying with other people, you go over subjects you’re already comfortable with.
-Take that opportunity to present your knowledge.
+Take that opportunity to share that knowledge.
 When you can successfully explain a particular topic to another person, you know you have fully grasped that information yourself.
-Plus, studying in a group can help calm your nerves.
-When you are feeling overwhelmed by the amount of material covered on the exam, it helps to talk to other people and see that you’re not the only one fighting to stay on top of everything.

 Finding a balance